-Mediation is a proven and successful process in which a neutral person facilitates communication between two or more parties in disagreement.
-The mediator can help the parties to resolve the issue in a way that is acceptable to everyone.
-Mediation is both voluntary and confidential and is designed to be a safe place for all parties to be heard and to discuss the issues openly and honestly.
+Mediation is a proven and successful process in which a neutral person facilitates communication between two parties in disagreement.
+The mediator can help the parties to resolve the issue in a way that is acceptable to both parties.
+Mediation is both voluntary and confidential and is designed to be a safe place for both parties to be heard and to discuss the issues openly and honestly.

-Approximately 90% of all mediations at CRC ended in some form of agreement, with 96% of individuals saying mediation was helpful and that they would use the process again.
+In 2007, 91% of all mediations at CRC ended in some form of agreement, with 96% of individuals saying mediation was helpful and that they would use the process again.
 Ninety-Eight percent of participants said that they would recommend mediation to others.
 This means that even participants that did not reach an agreement in mediation, felt that the process was helpful in their situation.
-Click HERE to see what our past clients have said about their experience at the Conflict Resolution Center.

 Mediation can help bring a resolution to nearly any dispute including: